-The Brain Tumor Stem Cell Research Lab's project on local treatment of cancer with self-assembling nanodrugs is aimed at identifying a new intrinsic approach for treating brain cancer, as limited therapies to prolong survival in patients with glioblastoma are currently unavailable.
+The Brain Tumor Stem Cell Research Lab's project on local treatment of cancer with self-assembling nanodrugs is aimed at identifying a new intrinsic approach for treating brain cancer.

 Glioblastoma is the most frequent and aggressive primary brain tumor in adults.
 The efficacy of chemotherapy in patients with glioblastoma is limited due to the blood-brain barrier.
 Dr. Quinones-Hinojosa's lab has developed a self-assembling camptothecin (SAC) nanofiber hydrogel system for local therapy of glioblastoma, and evaluated animal resection models that replicate the clinical conditions of patients with glioblastoma.